 What is a substantial change in circumstances?

 “The parent seeking to change (or modify) a support order has the burden to prove a change in circumstances.
-In most cases, before an order can be changed, a parent’s change in circumstances must be substantial, permanent, and involuntary.
+Before an order can be changed, a parent’s change in circumstances must be substantial, permanent, and involuntary.

 A permanent change in circumstances depends on the specific facts of the case.
 In most cases, to prove a permanent change, one must show the change has lasted for six months or more.
 Temporary or short-term changes are not enough to prove a lasting, permanent change.
-For example, a loss of employment is not a permanent change if you expect to find new employment.
+For example, a loss of employment is not permanent if you expect to find a new job .
 In some cases, a parent may be able to prove a permanent change right away; for example, a severe, life-changing injury or illness or retirement at the normal retirement age.

 An involuntary change comes about through no fault of the parent, like an extended illness or employment layoff.
 A voluntary change is a result of the parent’s own choices.
 A voluntary change does not meet the standard for a support order to be changed.
 Examples of voluntary changes include quitting a job, being terminated for reasons within the parent’s control, taking a lower-paying job, or engaging in criminal conduct that results in incarceration.”